ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 Everyone should seek to get through the MVP features.
 If you do, pat yourself on the back!

+Even if you get into the challenge, we will be impressed.

+If you finish the bonus today, we will by you dinner.

 ### MVP Features: No Users

 **If you feel you need some guidance, checkout `/playbook.md` !!!!!**